-This course offers a focus on security issues, looking at politics and policy-making in the contemporary international arena, and the role of Europe and the European Union within it.
+This course offers a focus on security issues, looking at politics and policy-making in the contemporary international arena, and the role of global actors within it.

 You'll gain a deep insight into the diverse dimensions of international security, unpacking the practices and challenges of different governments and organisations and exploring how these relate to research and policy-making.

 Studying this at Bath provides an opportunity to work with researchers who are part of the debate on both traditional and non-traditional security issues.

 With expertise across a wide spectrum of topics - including cyberspace politics, borders in South East Asia, the American drone strikes in Pakistan, biological and chemical weapons, rising powers and global governance - you'll gain new perspectives on this complex subject area.

 You'll leave with: